 We became obsessed with The Pants

-Early on, we discovered that a pair of pants was the most wanted piece, and problematic for women to find, as women’s lower bodies are all built in their own beautiful way.
+Early on, we discovered that a pair of pants was the most wanted piece, and also a bit problematic for women to find.
+This as women’s lower bodies are all shaped in their own beautiful and unique way.
 A common wish among the women we talked to was a high waist and a durable, yet stretchy and comfortable fit.
 No one wants to walk around wearing only a pair of pants, and hence we paired them up with a short sleeve top and a warm wool fleece, creating our first clothing line, the Wild Icons.

 Simplistic designA simplistic design with a feminine cut that would embrace our female bodies, was on top of our list.
 Scandinavians to the bone, we’re born with a devotion to details, simplicity and love for aesthetics.
 We wanted our garments to have a premium and durable feel, that would encourage us to feel both sassy and comfy while adventuring.
 Creating clothes that will last and be loved for years was our agenda, with high quality fabrics for conscious women across the world.
 For us, it was essential to be able to use all three garments together, in all the three outdoor scenarios: Recreation, city life and adventures.

 This is our design sketch based on your suggestions - Emmy our designer suggested we also do a pair of pink pants, we didn’t dare this time but maybe next time we should?

 Pants that would fit a woman's body like a glove